Bloch-Lorentz magnetoresistance oscillations in delafossites: Results

 \paragraph{Only the boundary-to-boundary trajectories contribute to the oscillations.}

-There are two types of trajectories along which Eq.~\eqref{eq:conduc_Bz} is integrated: boundary-to-boundary and edge-localized trajectories as shown in Fig.~\ref{fig:traj}(D).
-These two trajectories have different contributions to the conductance profile.
-Conductance oscillations are controlled only by the boundary-to-boundary trajectory because it results in net \(k_z\) drift according to Eq.~\eqref{eq:traj_kz}.
-On the other hand, the edge-localized trajectory does not affect the conductance oscillations as a result of the absence of \(k_z\) drift.
-Once the cyclotron orbits become smaller than \(W\), which happens at
+In presence of the out-of-plane magnetic field, some trajectories cross from one boundary to the opposite, while others return to the boundary from which they originated, as shown in Fig.~\ref{fig:traj}(D).
+Only the trajectories that cross the sample contribute to the conductance oscillations because they have a net \(k_z\) drift given by Eq.~\eqref{eq:traj_kz}.
+On the other hand, the trajectories returning to the boundary where they originated do not contribute to the oscillations.
+As Putzke \textit{et al.} \cite{Putzke2019} pointed out, once the cyclotron orbits become smaller than \(W\), which happens at

-with \(k_F\) the Fermi wavevector, the boundary-to-boundary trajectories disappear, and so does the oscillatory contribution to conductance.
+with \(k_F\) the Fermi wavevector, ballistic trajectories crossing the sample disappear, and so do the conductance oscillations.